IT Upgrade Checklist (Kansas City) | Docks, Chargers & Accessories

 • The pile becomes a separate project

-Step 4: What Can Be Removed
+What Can Be Removed

 Most accessory equipment can be handled quickly in bulk.
+Mixed equipment is fine.
+Untested items are normal.
+No sorting needed.

-• Docking stations (Dell, Lenovo, HP)
+Docking stations (Dell, Lenovo, HP)

-• Laptop chargers / power adapters
+Laptop chargers & power adapters

-• Cables, adapters, and mixed tech bins
+Cables, adapters, mixed tech bins

-• Bulk IT accessories
+Bulk IT accessories

-• LCD monitors (as part of larger cleanouts)
+LCD monitors (larger cleanouts)

-Step 5: What Doesn’t Fit This Process
+What Doesn't Fit This Process

 Some items require different handling due to regulations or disposal requirements.